UBC-MOAD/docs/jupyter.rst

 .. _Compute Canada venv docs: https://docs.alliancecan.ca/wiki/Python#Creating_and_using_a_virtual_environment

-Install the :kbd:`jupyterlab` package and other packages that we routinely use for analysis into the venv:
+Install the ``jupyterlab`` package and other packages that we routinely use for analysis into the venv:

 .. code-block:: bash

     (jupyter)$ python3 -m pip install jupyterlab xarray h5netcdf bottleneck matplotlib cmocean

-This will cause the list of packages :kbd:`jupyterlab xarray h5netcdf bottleneck matplotlib cmocean` to be installed from the package collections maintained by Compute Canada, or from the `Python Package Index (PyPI)`_.
+This will cause the list of packages ``jupyterlab xarray h5netcdf bottleneck matplotlib cmocean`` to be installed from the package collections maintained by Compute Canada, or from the `Python Package Index (PyPI)`_.
 Ideally all of the packages will be installed from the Compute Canada package collections,